Fresno providing masks for local businesses starting to reopen

-FRESNO, California (KGPE) – Approximately 14,000 facemasks are being provided by the city of Fresno to help businesses that are beginning to open back up again.
+FRESNO, California (KSEE) – Approximately 14,000 facemasks are being provided by the city of Fresno to help businesses that are beginning to open back up again.

 Of the 14,000 being made available, there are 10,000 disposal surgical masks for customers and 4,000 cloth masks for employees.